Simsen/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 ### Is configuring tamper protection in Intune supported on servers?

 No
+Yes - if you use MECM Tenant Attach - you can now enable Tamper protection from MEM to Servers.

 ### Will tamper protection have any impact on third party antivirus registration?